daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 ## Building a Jupyter Notebook Project in the Daytona Playground

+In this section, you'll do some data analysis and visualization in Jupyter Notebook using the "Airplane Crashes and Fatalities Since 1908" dataset.
+You'll begin by importing essential libraries, cleaning the data to handle missing and inconsistent values, and transforming columns for consistency and ease of analysis.
+This process includes merging date and time fields, standardizing operator names, and preparing the dataset for exploration.

+Next, you'll analyze temporal trends in airplane crashes, visualize yearly crash counts, and identify key operators with the most crashes and fatalities.
+By following this guide, you'll gain hands-on experience in building, analyzing, and visualizing data projects in Jupyter Notebook.
+Let’s begin!

 ![screenshot of creating a jupyter notebook](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_13.png)

 ![screenshot of creating a jupyter notebook](assets/20241226_how_to_use_and_run_jupyter_notebook_in_daytona_img_14.png)